Migrate to Azure Kubernetes Service (AKS)

 AKS is a managed service offering unique capabilities with lower management overhead.
 Since AKS is a managed service, you must select from a set of AKS-supported regions.
 You may need to modify your existing applications to keep them healthy on the AKS-managed control plane during the transition from your existing cluster to AKS.

-We recommend using AKS clusters backed by Virtual Machine Scale Sets and the Azure Standard Load Balancer to ensure you get the following features:
+We recommend using AKS clusters backed by Virtual Machine Scale Sets and Load Balancer (Standard) to ensure you get the following features:

 - Multiple node pools,